IGR J12580+0134: A Possible Repeated Partial Tidal Disruption Event Inferred from Late-Time Radio Re-brightenin: Observations and Data Reduction

-Disk emission has been estimated to be $7 \pm 1$ mJy in the C band and $19 \pm 4$ mJy in the L band \citep{Irwin2015}.
-Assuming a spectral index of $-0.74$ for the disk emission, the interpolated flux density at the S band is calculated to be approximately $11.8$ mJy.
-For the S-band data presented in this work, we have subtracted the estimated contribution from the host galaxy disk emission to isolate the flux density of the AGN component.
-Radio observations are shown in Table~\ref{tab:obserinf}
+Following \citet{Irwin2015}, we adopt a host-galaxy disk component of ${7 \pm 1}$ mJy in the C-band and ${19 \pm 4}$ mJy in the L-band, together with a spectral index of ${-0.74}$ for this component.
+Using this spectral index, the corresponding galaxy disk contribution in the S-band is interpolated as ${\sim 11.8}$ mJy.
+For the S-band data presented in this work, we subtract this estimated host-galaxy disk contribution to isolate the flux density of the AGN component.
+Radio observations are presented in Table~\ref{tab:obserinf}, with the data obtained and reduced in this work highlighted in red.
+Based on these newly analyzed radio data, we identify a possible third late-time radio rebrightening episode.